-The GMC has put in place new arrangements for the formal recognition and approval of Clinical and Educational Supervisors which requires Health Education England, North West (HEE (NW)) to be responsible for recognising trainers and forwarding these to the GMC for approval.
+The GMC has put in place new arrangements for the formal recognition and approval of Clinical and Educational Supervisors which requires HEE (NW) to be responsible for recognising trainers and forwarding these to the GMC for approval.

 This applies to all doctors, including SAS doctors.